unisdr/delta/_docs/security/api-key-user-assignment-developer-guide.md

 ## Overview

-This document explains the implementation of the API key user assignment feature in the DTS system.
+This document explains the implementation of the API key user assignment feature in the DELTA Resilience system.
 This feature allows API keys to be linked to specific users, with the key's validity tied to the user's status.

 ## Implementation Details

 ### Data Structure

 API keys are linked to users through two fields:

 - `managedByUserId`: The admin user who created the key
 - `assignedToUserId`: The user to whom the key is assigned (optional)

 The assignment is stored in the API key's name with a special suffix format:

 ```
 {original_name}__ASSIGNED_USER_{userId}
 ```